anthonykulis/cps215/assignments/two/README.md

 * We should overload `push` to accept an array of type `<T>`

 ### Pop *n* items
 * We should overload `pop` to accept *n* of type `int` and return and array of *n* length.
 Realize, this doesn't mean *n* items.
-Typically we would only return an array with the length of items, but since I missed this when first publishing the assignment, we will go with what is already stated.
+Typically we would only return an array with the length of items, but since I missed this when first publishing the assignment, we will go with what was already stated.

 ### Hints
 * Be declarative!